perfetti/nginx-docker-compose/README.md

 ### CircleCi Oddities

+Checkout `.circleci/config.yml` to see how circleci is being run.

 You'll notice that the build_github.sh script does not share volumes to inject the default.conf into nginx.
 This is because circleci does not allow volume sharing between the host and the docker executor.
 This is a limitation of the circleci platform, and not a limitation of docker.
 As such we copy the nginx file into the container after the build process and restart the nginx service.